SpenceKonde/megaTinyCore/megaavr/libraries/megaTinyCore/README.md

 ## Function reference

+### Control clock output on PB5

+#### void turnOnClockout()
+On 20 and 24 pin parts, this will override the function of PIN_PB5 and output the system clock on it.
+This will generate a compile error on parts with fewer pins, as they do not have a PB5.

+#### void turnOffClockout()
+On 20 and 24 pin parts, this will return PB5 to whatever mode it was in before it was told to output the clock.
+This will generate a compile error on parts with fewer pins, as they do not have a PB5.

+### General purpose

+* inline uint8_t bitMaskToPosition_by_Math(uint8_t bitmask)
+* inline uint8_t bitMaskToPosition_by_LUT(uint8_t bitmask)

+These two functions return the bit position of a supplied bitmask, or 255 if it's not an 8-bit bitmask.
+The first one does it with a hand-optimized assembler routine, but it's still slower than using a lookup table - but doing that costs a bit more flash.

+* inline uint8_t bitMaskToHalfPosition(uint8_t bitmask, bool highnybble)

+This acts like the above with one key difference: it only acts on one nybble.
+Passing true as the second argument selects the high nybble.
+Number returned is always 0, 1, 2, 3, or 255 (error).
+This always uses the LUT because the lut is small

 ### Tuning related
 There are things here specific how megaTinyCore handless tuning and how to do it.